AnaMcKee/MemoryGame.github.io/README.md

 This project depends on:
 -app.css file for style, found in css folder
--app.js file for Javascript and DOM manipulation, found in js folder -geometry2.png file for image background, found in img folder
+-app.js file for Javascript and DOM manipulation, found in js folder -geometry2.png file for image background, found in img folder.